-Michael Dahlie’s first novel, A Gentleman’s Guide to Graceful Living, won the PEN/Hemingway award in 2009, and he received a Whiting Award in 2010.
-His short fiction has appeared in journals and magazines including Harper’s, Ploughshares, and Tin House.
+Michael Dahlie is the author of two novels, A Gentleman’s Guide to Graceful Living and The Best of youth.
+A Gentleman’s Guide to Graceful Living won the PEN/Hemingway Award in 2009.
+Dahlie also won a Whiting Award in 2010.
+His short fiction has appeared in journals and magazines including Harper’s, Ploughshares, The Kenyon Review, and Tin House.

-Michael Dahlie’s second novel, The Best of Youth, is due out with W.W.
-Norton in late January, 2013.
-Currently, he’s the Booth Tarkington Writer-in-Residence at Butler University, in Indianapolis, where he lives with his wife, the novelist Allison Lynn, and their four-year-old son, Evan.
+Currently, he’s Assistant Professor and Booth Tarkington Writer-in-Residence at Butler University, in Indianapolis, where he lives with his wife, the novelist Allison Lynn, and their five-year-old son, Evan.
 Before that, he lived in New York City for 11 years, 6 of which were spent in Brooklyn, a few neighborhoods away from where The Best of Youth is set.